How to Prepare for Employment in the Canadian Workplace

 Learn about Canadian workplace culture

 Career success depends on soft skills” important in the Canadian workplace.
-To learn more about the cultural differences and communication styles in the Canadian workplace, visit Diversity and Intercultural Services.
+To learn more about the cultural differences and communication styles in the Canadian workplace, visit Diversity Supports.

 There are many ways to get involved during your time at RRC and the benefits are endless!
 These include meeting new people, building a diverse skill set, learning about different opportunities and networking!